vascoliveira2511/vascoliveira2511/README.md

 ## 💼 Experience

 ### Programmer | DigitalSign | Sep 2023 - Present
-- Developed and maintained software applications, ensuring functionality and reliability across systems.
+- Developed and maintained software applications using **React** and **Spring Boot**, ensuring functionality and reliability across systems.
 - Collaborated with teams to design, implement, and optimize both backend and frontend components.
 - Troubleshot and resolved technical issues, improving system performance and user experience.